Playtika’s IPO filing reveals $2.3 billion in revenues and $2.3 billion in debt

 Playtika also said that Apple’s decision to retire the Identifier for Advertising (IDFA) may hinder its ability to target users with advertising, resulting in lower monetization of players.

-And under the Donald Trump presidency in the U.S., Chinese companies have been under scrutiny, and if the same policies continue under the Joseph Biden administration, foreign ownership of U.S. companies may be restricted.
+And under the Donald Trump presidency in the U.S., Chinese companies have been under scrutiny; if the same policies continue under the Joseph Biden administration, foreign ownership of U.S. companies may be restricted.
 That could hurt Playtika’s ability to continue its acquisition spree.

 Positive notes

-On a positive note, Playtika said it has increased average Daily Payer Conversion in its games from 2.1% for the nine months ended September 30, 2019, to 2.5% for the nine months ended September 30, 2020, an increase of 19%.
+On a positive note, Playtika said it has increased average daily payer conversion in its games from 2.1% for the nine months ended September 30, 2019, to 2.5% for the nine months ended September 30, 2020, an increase of 19%.
 That is, it is making more money per paying user.

 “We aim to increase our monetization of users primarily through increasing the degree of engagement our users have with our games,” Playtika said.